Below is a very rare complete set of four unused pre-Columbian postal cards. Published by the American Lithographic

-This complete set of four postal cards, from my personal collection, were issued in mid-1892 to advertise to other world leaders and VIPs for the dedication ceremonies (held on October 21, 1892, but the fairgrounds were not opened to the public until May 1, 1893) and opening of the World's Fair in 1893.
+This complete set of four postal cards, from my personal collection, were issued in mid-1892 to invite world leaders and VIPs to the dedication ceremonies (held on October 21, 1892, even though the fairgrounds were not completed), and welcome them to the opening day of the World's Fair on May 1, 1893.

 When the fair opened in 1893, a set of 10 postal cards, then 2 more were added quickly, for a 12 card set, were the first commercially produced postcards to be sold to the general public in the United States.

 Courtesy of my "Chicago Postcard Museum."